pippinbarr/cart253-2018/projects/Project-2.md

 Grading for projects will consider the following categories:

-- __Implementation__ (40%)- the code runs, meets the challenges set, includes any further changes, has no errors, etc.
+- __Implementation__ (40%)- the code runs, meets the challenges set, includes any further changes, has no errors, is interesting/creative, etc.,
 - __Structure__ (30%) - the code is well organised, makes good use of variables, functions, object-oriented programming, has comments indicating new code, etc.
 - __Style__ (30%) - the code is well-commented, well-formatted and indented, uses good names for variables, functions, classes, etc., and has a good number of commits with well-written commit messages (commits include the prefix "P2:")